aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

     ```
     source ~/.cargo/env
     ```
-5. Skip this step if you are not installing an Aptos node.
+5. Skip this below step if you are not installing an Aptos node.

     <Tabs groupId="network">
     <TabItem value="devnet" label="Devnet">